What is 100% of 20? Understanding Percentages and Their Applications

 While the focus here has been on the fundamental concept of calculating percentages, understanding 100% of 20 lays the groundwork for solving more complex problems.
 These might involve:

 - Finding the original value: If you know a percentage of a number and the resulting value, you can work backward to find the original number.
-For example, if 20 represents 50% of a number, what is that number?
+To give you an idea, if 20 represents 50% of a number, what is that number?

 - Calculating percentage increase or decrease: This involves comparing two values to determine the percentage change between them.
-For instance, if a price increased from 20 to 25, what is the percentage increase?
+Here's a good example: if a price increased from 20 to 25, what is the percentage increase?

 - Compound percentages: This involves applying a percentage to a value repeatedly over time.
 Common examples include compound interest calculations.